Paul Ford

-Launches fail quietly before they fail publicly.
+Launches fail internally before they fail publicly.

 Last-minute changes collide with fixed trafficking deadlines.
 QA gets compressed.
 Handoffs are missed.